 How to write for your brand by creating a Writing Style Guide

-Anyway, today’s gem of a post is all about how you write the stuff for your business.
+I hate marketing terms like ‘your brand’, why do they all sound so, well, wanky?
+Anyway, today’s gem of a post is all about how you formalise the stuff you write for your business.

-A writing style guide is a writing standard by which an organisation communicates their message to their clients
+A writing style guide is a writing standard by which an organisation communicates its message

-You see, when I was a kid I was called ‘thick’.
-By my brother usually, because it took me a long time to read.
-I was also hopeless at maths (still am) and even though I know I’m anything but thick (aside from my thighs) I still remember that word and how it made me feel.
-Words that make you feel good about your business will make your audience feel good too.
+When I was a kid, my brother liked to call me, ‘thick’.
+It took me a long time to learn to read, and I was also hopeless at maths, and even though I know I’m anything but thick (aside from my thighs) I still remember that word and how it made me feel

-And one day soon you’ll get too busy to write for your business so having a guide will be useful for any writer you’ll outsource to.
+One day soon you’ll get too busy to write for your business.
+Creating a guide now will save time when you outsource to a copywriter.

 Let’s start at the very beginning: